eniocarboni/SetTimestampByEximOrFilename/README.md

       Copyright (c) 2023 Enio Carboni - Italy

-      This file is part of SetTimestampByEximOrFilename.
+      This file is part of SetTimestampByExifOrFilename.

-      SetTimestampByEximOrFilename is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+      SetTimestampByExifOrFilename is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-      SetTimestampByEximOrFilename is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+      SetTimestampByExifOrFilename is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-      You should have received a copy of the GNU General Public License along with SetTimestampByEximOrFilename.
+      You should have received a copy of the GNU General Public License along with SetTimestampByExifOrFilename.
 If not, see <http://www.gnu.org/licenses/>.